How to hire and manage freelance writers

 Based on your initial conversation, your freelance writers will already have some idea of what you need.
 But now, you will need to provide more granular information.
 For instance, your writer might already know that you need ten blogs for your website.
 Now, you will need to discuss each blog in detail, covering everything from the topic to the length, tone, keywords and so on.

 Do also give them enough context about your brand and your target audience.
-Going through your brand book, creative guidelines or strategy documents will help your freelancers familiarise themselves with your brand and tailor your content to create maximum impact.
-So do ensure that you have these resources stored in a centralised location, so that every new writer has easy access to all the background information they need.
+Going through your brand book, creative guidelines or strategy documents will help your freelancers familiarize themselves with your brand and tailor your content to create maximum impact.
+So do ensure that you have these resources stored in a centralized location, so that every new writer has easy access to all the background information they need.

 3. Maintain a workflow

 Even with a comprehensive brief, your freelance writers may need some guidance from you — especially if they haven’t worked with you before.
 Having a well-defined workflow lets you track progress, review drafts and offer timely feedback so that they can make necessary edits well before your deadline.

 A good workflow becomes even more crucial for bigger projects, where several freelancers may be involved.
 Here, you will need to keep track of who’s handling which part of the project, manage dependencies and ensure quality across the board.
 Building a smart toolkit makes it easy for you to maintain complex workflows, without having to resort to micromanagement.
 Here are a few tools that you may want to consider:

 - Trello.
 This is a project management tool that lets you create job boards and break tasks down to detailed cards and lists.
 Its visual interface is great for tracking projects at a glance, and its easy-to-use collaboration features ensure that everyone is on the same page – which is crucial for larger teams of freelancers.